Artificial Intelligence Tools Expand Scientists' Impact but Contract Science's Focus (Just accepted by Nature, to be online soon): Results

-The accelerating use of AI in science and its use for propelling junior scientists into established ones raises questions about the potential influences of AI on the distribution of knowledge across the entire scientific field.
-To evaluate how AI impacts the frontiers of scientific investigation, we design a measurement to characterize the breadth of scholarly attention represented by a collection of research papers (Fig.~\ref{fig3}A).
-We employ SPECTER 2.0, a text embedding model pre-trained on a large scientific literature corpus~\cite{DBLP:conf/emnlp/SinghDCDF23}, which is specialized for projecting research articles into an embedding space of science.
+The accelerating use of AI in science and its impact on individual scientists raises questions about its influences across the entire scientific field.
+To evaluate how AI collectively impacts the frontiers of scientific exploration, we design a measurement to characterize the breadth of scholarly attention represented by a collection of research papers.
+We employ SPECTER 2.0, a specialized text embedding model pre-trained on a large scientific literature corpus and fine-tuned with citation information~\supercite{DBLP:conf/emnlp/SinghDCDF23}, to project research articles onto this 768-dimensional embedding space of science (Fig. 3a).

-Within the projected embedding space, we first design the measurement of knowledge extent, which represents the coverage topical ground of AI and non-AI papers by comparably sized samples in each given domain~\cite{fortunato2018science,milojevic2015quantifying} (Fig.~\ref{fig3}B-C, Materials and Methods~M8).
-Compared to conventional research, AI research shrinks the collective knowledge extent across science by 4.96\%, an effect consistent across all six disciplines (Supplementary Fig.~S10).
-Moreover, when dividing these disciplines into more than two hundred sub-fields, the contraction of knowledge extent can be observed in more than 70\% of sub-fields (Supplementary Fig.~S11).
-When we compare the entropy of knowledge distribution between AI and non-AI research in each domain (Fig.~\ref{fig3}D), results demonstrate that the knowledge distribution of AI research has markedly lower entropy, indicating an increasingly disproportionate focus on specific problems rather than across entire fields.
+Within the high-dimensional embedding space, we design the measurement of knowledge extent (KE), which is the “diameter” of vector space covered by a sampled batch of papers, which allows us to compare the coverage of topical ground between AI and non-AI papers in each given domain~\supercite{fortunato2018science,milojevic2015quantifying} (Fig. 3b and Methods~M8).
+Compared to conventional research, AI research is associated with a 4.63\% contracted median collective knowledge extent across science, which is consistent across all six disciplines (Fig. 3c and Extended Data Fig. 8, $\chi^2\geq84.05$, $p<0.001$ and $df=1$ in median-test on any discipline).
+Moreover, when dividing these disciplines into more than two hundred sub-fields, the contraction of knowledge extent can be observed in more than 70\% of sub-fields (Extended Data Fig. 9).
+When we compare the median entropy of knowledge distribution between AI and non-AI research in each domain (Fig. 3d), results demonstrate that the knowledge distribution of AI research has an lower entropy ($\chi^2\geq79.20$, $p<0.001$ and $df=1$ in median-test on any discipline), indicating an increasingly disproportionate focus on specific problems rather than across entire fields.